nhoizey/images-responsiver/packages/images-responsiver/docs/tutorial-02-images-responsiver-default.md

 # Tutorial

-## Step 2: Enhanced behavior with `images-responsiver` and default configuration
+## Step 2: Better behavior with `images-responsiver` and default configuration

 You can use this Node.js script: